Dramatic improvement in Terraform execution time on AmebaPlatform

 git diff

-Create a unique file name that includes the directory path and PR number, etc., and upload it.
+Create a unique file name that includes the directory path and PR number, and upload it.

 By the way, file uploading can be easily done with GitHub Actions.upload-artifactI used the following.

-Check the Plan results and if there are no problems, run Apply.
-As mentioned earlier, Apply runs when the user performs a merge.
-When Apply runs, a unique path created using the PR number etc. is used to download from the artifacts.
-Apply is run on the products that have been checked by Plan using the downloaded files.
+Check the results of the Plan and if there are no problems, run Apply.
+As mentioned earlier, Apply runs when the user performs the merge.
+When Apply runs, a unique path created using the PR number and other information is used to download the artifact.
+Apply is run on the product that has been checked by Plan using the downloaded file.

 workflow_dispatch

-Furthermore, while previously only email notifications were sent when Plan/Apply failed, we have improved this so that notifications are sent to a specific Slack channel in case of failure, making it easier for the person in charge or the person executing the plan to notice.
-This allows the person in charge or the user to notice the failure immediately.
+Furthermore, while previously only email notifications were sent when Plan/Apply failed, we have now made improvements so that notifications are sent to a specific Slack channel, making it easier for the person in charge or the person executing the plan to notice.
+This means that the person in charge or the user can immediately notice when a plan or apply fails.

 Improvement results